cgibsonmm/await-lab/README.md

 How would you display all ten `results` at once?
 Use the existing functions `findRecipes` and `showIngredients` to display all ten recipe results.

-## Bonus - Display Recipe Images
+## PART 5 - Display Search bar results

-Think you can go deeper?
-Try to display recipe images, using the `/recipe-images/` API endpoint.
-Learn how this endpoint works using the documentation linked [here](https://recipix.tech/api/docs).
+Try to display recipes using a search bar for text input.
+HINT: Start by uncommenting the search bar in index.html

 ## Resources